 In our blog about the importance of power sweeping, we explain how stormwater runoff can be dangerous to the surrounding ecosystems.
 Overtime, a retention basin will become dirty and the polluted water will flow out into other areas causing harm.
 Litter such as bits of metal, bits of glass, and cigarette butts can easily end up in our water systems if left unchecked.
-Even seemingly harmless debris such as grass clipping, hedge trimmings, and leaves (known as green waste) can cause big issues.
+Even seemingly harmless debris such as grass clippings, hedge trimmings, and leaves (known as green waste) can cause big issues.

 Retention basins build up sentiment and can become clogged.
 This will result in flooding and possible harm to the integrity of the basin itself.
 The only way to avoid these issues is through regular maintenance and inspection.
 The surrounding grass needs to be regularly mowed to facilitate the filtering of stormwater runoff.
 If you notice that your retention basin has become shallower or shrunk in some way, or if you notice a buildup of algae or pond weeds, this could be a sign that your retention basin requires dredging.

 Dredging is a process in which workers use an excavator to remove muck from the bottom of the retention basin.
 This both deepens and cleans the retention basin.